-- 25. The Student Online Teaching Survey (SOLTS) is a requirement for all programmes.
-The Survey has been designed to gather feedback from students on every aspect of the module.
-The Associate Dean for Student Experience is responsible for the coverage of the survey which will usually comprise 10 standard questions (and two optional questions) using a standard Likert scale. - 26.
-For those programmes that do not have a conventional modular structure, the Course Director will be responsible for identifying the level at which student feedback about teaching quality will be sought.
-The Associate Dean for Student Experience will, if appropriate, advise on the adaptation of SOLTS for non-modular programmes.
+- 24. The Student Online Teaching Survey (SOLTS) invites students to provide feedback on each module (or period of study) with a taught element throughout their programme of study.
+The survey is a requirement for all programmes.
+The survey has been designed to gather feedback from students on every aspect of the module, including the content, delivery and assessment, as well as the effectiveness of individual teachers.
+The Associate Dean for Student Experience is responsible for the coverage of the survey which will usually comprise of 10 standard questions using a standard Likert scale. - 25.
+For those programmes that do not have a conventional modular structure, the Course Director will be responsible for identifying the periodicity at which student feedback will be sought. - 26.
+The Student Online Teaching Survey is administered internally by the Student Experience Team.
+Module survey results and teachers' feedback is shared with the module leader and teaching staff receive their own feedback and the module survey results.
+Module leaders are responsible for sending a reflection of the feedback and proposed actions to all students on the module.
+Course Directors are responsible for integrating insights gained from the results into programme level action planning. - 27.
+Reports will be provided for the Education & Students Strategy Committee (ESSC) on completion rates, areas of good practice and actions that require strategic intervention.